 Steven M. Maynard joined the Company as Vice President of Lean Business Development on April 24, 2007.
 Prior to joining the Company, Mr. Maynard served as Vice President of Engineering and CIO at the Wiremold Company.

 Leslie M. Gasper has been Secretary of the Company since 1994.
-Prior to this, Ms. Gasper was the Administrator of the Company's pension plans, a position she held for more than five years prior thereto.
+Prior to that, Ms. Gasper was the Administrator of the Company's pension plans.

 Where You Can Find More Information